If you want a high-performance website for your Internet business – then you need to understand Semantic Standards (Web 3.0) & the implications.

 1. Using Semantic Sections

-This structure provides context helping search engines to understand the web page, & improves accessibility for impaired visitors.
+This structure provides context helping search engines to understand the web page, & it improves accessibility for impaired visitors.

 2. Using Schema Markup